 This slide includes a list of topics we plan to cover in the educational webinars.
-Sessions focus on topics such as the importance of diagnostic accuracy and closing the loop, how you can use your program's data, pitfalls in the diagnosis of breast, lung and colorectal cancer, and ways to promote better coordinate and navigate through the diagnostic process.
+Sessions focus on topics such as the importance of diagnostic accuracy and closing the loop, how you can use your program's data, pitfalls in cancer diagnosis, and ways to promote better coordinate and navigate through the diagnostic process.